Unlimited Warrant Contracting Officer - Non Supervisory-Closes 16 June 26

 **Value of Position (VOP): If your current basic salary is within the band, but above the stated VOP, your basic salary will not be reduced if you are selected for the position.

-For questions regarding this position, please contact Christin Lockhart at christin.lockhart@us.af.mil.
-All eligible interested applicants must forward their resume directly to Christin Lockhart at christin.lockhart@us.af.mil no later than COB 10 April 2026.
+For questions regarding these positions, please contact Jim Robinson at james.robinson.54@us.af.mil.
+All eligible interested applicants must forward their resume directly to Jim Robinson at james.robinson.54@us.af.mil no later than COB 24 June 2026.

 Location: JBLE

-Suspense: Resumes from interested candidates are due by COB 10 April 2026.
+Suspense: Resumes (2 pages only) from interested candidates are due by COB 24 June 2026

 Position Responsibilities:

-• Represents the organization with a variety of functional area and installation organizations.
+• Represents the organization with a variety of installation and functional area organizations, with communications at various levels of seniority.

 Desired Skills/Expertise: